Jivraj Narayan Mehta: Contributions to medical education in India

-He was the founder of Seth Gordhandas Sunderdas Medical College and King Edward VII Memorial Hospital, Mumbai.
+Mehta was the founder of Seth Gordhandas Sunderdas Medical College and King Edward VII Memorial Hospital, Mumbai.
 He served in these institutions as their first dean over a period of 17 years (1925–1942).

 In the 1930s, Mehta had gauged the fundamental importance of research in medical education.
 As the dean, he made many efforts towards securing adequate funds for the institute.
 Drs.
 P. C. Bharucha, M. D. D. Gilder, N. A. Purandare and R. N. Cooper responded overwhelmingly to his appeal for financial donations to the college research corpus.
 However, similar requests to the Indian Research Fund Association went for nothing.
 Then Dr. Jivraj persuaded Sir Walter Morley Fletcher to visit KEM Hospital on his visit to Bombay to attend a dinner.
 He showed him the commendable research going on and also impressed upon Sir Walter the acute need of government support for such a research program.
 The result was government sanction of funds within a few weeks for the same projects through the Indian Research Fund Association.

 Mehta with other medical personalities like Nilratan Sarkar and Dr. B. C. Roy strongly forwarded the case of the metropolitan city of Delhi, when the government was contemplating establishment of a central medical research institute at Dehradun.
 Their proposal was accepted by the government and result was All India Institute of Medical Sciences (AIIMS) at Delhi.
 He was also involved in the planning of the medical colleges and hospitals at Poona (now Pune), Ahmedabad, Nagpur and Aurangabad.
 In the establishment of the Topiwala Nair Municipal Hospital, Lokmanya Tilak Municipal Hospital and the Dr. Balabhai Nanavati Hospital in Mumbai, he played a key role.
 He was thrice elected president of the All India Medical Congress and also president of the Indian Medical Association.

-Mehta died on 7 November 1978.
-His marriage to Hansabhan in the 1920s provoked what historian John R. Wood describes as a "mild sensation" because it was an inter-caste union, with Mehta being of the Bania community and his wife coming from a prominent Nagar Brahmin family.
+Mehta died on 7 November 1978, at the age of 91.
+His marriage to Hansabhan in the 1920s provoked what historian John R. Wood describes as a "mild sensation" because it was an inter-caste union, with Mehta being of the Kapol Bania community and his wife coming from a prominent Nagar Brahmin family.

-The newly instituted first-ever Dr. Jivraj Mehta Awards were also presented to veterans Dr. G. S. Sainani (Mumbai), Dr. V. Mohan (Chennai), Dr. Sidharth Shah (Mumbai), Dr. Ashok K. Das (Pondicherry) and Dr. S. K. Sharma (AIIMS, New Delhi) on February 4, 2015.
+The newly instituted first-ever Dr. Jivraj Mehta Awards were also presented to veterans Dr. G. S. Sainani (Mumbai), Dr. V. Mohan (Chennai), Dr. Sidharth Shah (Mumbai), Dr. Ashok K. Das (Pondicherry) and Dr. S. K. Sharma (AIIMS, New Delhi) on 4 February 2015.